 Use the Domain option to select a domain for which user accounts or other parameters will be defined.
-This item provides a list of mapped Active Directory domains (see chapter 17.4) and the local user database.
+This item provides a list of mapped domains (see chapter 17.4) and the local user database.

 In Kerio Control, it is possible to create groups only in the local user database.
-It is not possible to create groups in mapped Active Directory domains.
-It also not possible to import groups from the Windows NT domain or from Active Directory.
+It is not possible to create groups in mapped domains.
+Neither it is possible to import groups from domain to local database.

-In case of groups mapped in Active Directory domains, it is possible to set only access rules (see below - step 3 of the user group definition wizard).
+In case of groups in mapped domains, it is possible to set only access rules (see below - step 3 of the user group definition wizard).